kusti8/proton-native/docs/README.md

 - Same syntax and components as React Native
 - Works with existing React libraries such as Redux
 - Cross platform
-- Native components.
-No more Electron
+- No more Electron
 - Compatible with all normal Node.js packages
+- Hot reloading
+- Flexbox
+- CSS styling

 ## Examples